pawelgrzybek/pawelgrzybek.com/content/posts/2019-05-28-typescript-interface-vs-type.md

 ![Compiler error caused by using computed properties on an interface](/photos/2019-05-28-2.jpg)

-## Deferred type resolution of interfaces vs. eager type aliases
+## ~~Deferred type resolution of interfaces vs. eager type aliases~~

+{{% update %}}This is no longer truth.
+Since I wrote this article, TypeScript behavior changed slightly and now the resolution of both (types and interfaces) happens in the same phase.
+Looks like both of them are deferred so the example from the image below is now perfectly valid TypeScript code.{{% /update %}}

-Another difference is when a type is resolved by the compiler.
+~~Another difference is when a type is resolved by the compiler.
 Resolution of an `interface` is deferred, means that you can use them to recursively chain types.
 Resolution of `type` aliases is eager and compiler goes crazy when you try to resolve recursively nested types.
-Look!
+Look!~~

 ```ts
 type Dude = string | Pals;
 interface Pals extends Array<Dude> {}
 ```

-We are allowed to do it, because type of `interface`s is deferred.
-Equivalent with `type` alias results with `Type alias circularly references itself` compiler error.
+~~We are allowed to do it, because type of `interface`s is deferred.
+Equivalent with `type` alias results with `Type alias circularly references itself` compiler error.~~

 ![Recursively chained type aliases result in "circularly references itself" compiler error](/photos/2019-05-28-3.jpg)